The Impossible Ending, Explained

 The Impossible Plot Synopsis

 But then, a destructive tsunami washes over the place, separating the family members from each other.
-Maria is able to find Lucas, whereas Henry locates the other two sons.
-The film then explores how the family, surrounded by death and destruction, is luckily able to find their way back to each other.
+Maria can find Lucas, whereas Henry locates the other two sons.
+The film then explores how the family, surrounded by death and destruction, can find their way back to each other.

 The Impossible Ending